aryonna-rice/aryonna-rice.github.io/README.md

         self._session.commit()
 ```

-#### Link to project's repository: (https://github.com/comp423-23s/final-project-final-c3)Please navigate to the backend folder to view any work I contributed to.
+#### Link to project's repository: (https://github.com/comp423-23s/final-project-final-c3)
+Please navigate to the backend folder to view any work I contributed to.